albroit/hello-world/README.md

 # hello-world
+Hi All!

-My initial place in the Git
+It's my initial place in the Git.